AuDigitalHealth/ci-medicare-records/pages/_includes/intro.md

 ## Introduction

-This implementation guide is based on [HL7<sup>TM</sup> FHIR<sup>&reg;</sup> Release 3 (STU)](http://hl7.org/fhir/STU3/index.html) and publishes artefacts authored and maintained by the Australian Digital Health Agency to support the electronic exchange of Medicare records between Medicare repositories and the My Health Record system infrastructure in Australia.
+The Medicare Records FHIR Implementation Guide contains HL7™ FHIR® Release 3 (STU3) artefacts authored and maintained by the Australian Digital Health Agency to support the electronic exchange of Medicare records between Medicare repositories and the My Health Record system infrastructure in Australia.

 Wherever possible, material in this specification is based on existing standards.
 All efforts have been made to minimise divergence from the HL7 Australia profiles of HL7 International standards to provide for system interoperability and compatibility with other profiles.

-This implementation guide, including the profiles defined, are not designed to support interactions between individuals, healthcare providers, the MHR system, and other clinical information systems.
-One or more separate publications define interactions for each system endpoint.

-This implementation guide does not include mappings to another format, for more information see the applicable FHIR resource documentation.
-<br/><br/>

 ## Scope